 Hi Gary,

-We pulled it all together today but as a layman, how do you even determine the merit to what I was told by this landsman that has disappeared now, as to there being tracks that did not get conveyed when I sold in 2008.
+We pulled it all together today but as a layman, how do you even determine the merit to what I was told by this landsman that has disappeared now, as to there being tracts that did not get conveyed when I sold in 2008.
 I went to court docs and nothing new so not sure if chasing wild hare now.

-Thanks so much for your advise.
+Thanks so much for your advice.
 Roy

 Gary,

-Call the county clerk.
+Call the County Clerk.
 Sometimes they will offer to help or at least refer you to one of the landmen, who are always doing research/title searches in the courthouse.

 Good luck,